carpentries-incubator/docker-introduction/_episodes/01-introduction.md

 negative consequences for research:
 - you can't use a specific tool at all, because it's not available or installable.
 - you can't reproduce your results because you're not sure what tools you're actually using.
-- you can't access extra resources because you're not able to replicate your software set up.
+- you can't access extra/newer resources because you're not able to replicate your software set up.
+- others cannot validate and/or build upon your work because they cannot recreate your system's unicorn configuration.

 Thankfully there are ways to get underneath (a lot of) this mess: containers to the rescue!
 Containers provide a way to package up software dependencies and access to resources such as files and communications networks in a uniform manner.

-### What is a Container?
+### Docker and What is a Container?

 Docker is a tool that allows you to build what are called "containers."
 It's not the only tool that can create containers, but is the one we've chosen for